Centrum Arena (Prestwick): Closure

 The South Ayrshire Local Plan that was adopted by South Ayrshire Council on 6 April 2007, that outlines policies for the development and use of land in South Ayrshire states Policy Tourism 3 was associated with the Centrum.

-Planet Ice approached Dawn Developments Limited to enquire about running the facility as an ice rink but were turned down by Dawn.
-Shortly after, Dawn lodged an application to demolish the rink that proved contentious amongst the local public who were concerned over the loss of the facilities and that a supermarket may be constructed on the site.
-It was stated by South Ayrshire Council that there were no plans for a supermarket to be constructed on the site.
-The Centrum's demolition was opposed by Friends of the Eagles Hockey but supported by Prestwick Community Council who saw its demolition as a step toward regeneration of the Prestwick Toll area, stating that the Centrum had become a target for vandals.
+Planet Ice approached Dawn Developments Limited to enquire about running the facility as an ice rink, but were turned down by Dawn.
+Shortly afterwards, Dawn lodged an application to demolish the rink; this proved contentious amongst the local public, who were concerned over the loss of the facilities and that a supermarket might be constructed on the site.
+South Ayrshire Council said there were no plans for a supermarket to be constructed on the site.
+The Centrum's demolition was opposed by Friends of the Eagles Hockey but supported by Prestwick Community Council, who saw its demolition as a step toward regeneration of the Prestwick Toll area, stating that the Centrum had become a target for vandals.

 The demolition of the Centrum commenced on Monday 16 February 2009, after being brought forward from its original scheduled demolition in late 2009.
-Dawn Developments stated that this was due to pressure from Prestwick Community council who had concerns that the Centrum would become a target for anti social behaviour including vandalism.
+Dawn Developments stated that this was due to pressure from Prestwick Community Council, who had concerns that the Centrum would become a target for anti-social behaviour including vandalism.
 The demolition contractor was N&R Demolitions Ltd.

 Aftermath

 The site was entirely redeveloped.
-A petrol station and carpark of the new Sainsbury's supermarket are located where the Centrum formerly stood.
+A petrol station and car park of the new Sainsbury's supermarket are located where the Centrum formerly stood.